CRBS/cdeep3m/README.md

 ### Sign up for AWS Account

 Just opened your AWS account?
 Request access to GPU nodes before starting: [follow instructions here][gpunodeaccess]

+### SSH key

+Follow the instructions on how to [link your SSH key][sshkey].
+You can directly create the SSH key on AWS.

 ### Launch cloudformation stack